This article was last updated by on

 There are added benefits to thatching.
 They are easy to replace and repair, and the best part is that they don’t even cost you much.

-But hey, don’t go replacing your concrete roofs with thatches just because it has a few benefits.
+But don’t replace your concrete roofs with thatches because they have few benefits.

 Look below for its benefits and drawbacks and decide for yourself.